 Among the organizations that have hired University of Iowa students and alumni are assisted living centers, retirement communities, senior centers, long-term care organizations, hospice centers, elder services, state government, businesses, advocacy organizations, and athletic clubs.

-Areas of employment for individuals with specializations in aging and longevity studies include:
+Areas of employment for individuals with specializations in aging and longevity studies include the following.

-State and local government agencies: State Department on Aging; Area Agency on Aging; all departments will be affected by population aging, even if they do not specialize in working with older adults, such as transportation, energy, housing, human services, small business supports, veterans services, among others
+- State and local government agencies: State Department on Aging and Area Agency on Aging.
+All departments will be affected by population aging, even if they do not specialize in working with older adults, such as transportation, energy, housing, human services, small business supports, and veterans services, among others.

 - Nonprofit organizations: senior centers; the American Association of Retired Persons (national, regional, and state offices); Exploritas/Elderhostels (travel options for older adults).

-Social service organizations: Meals on Wheels, congregate meal sites, heating assistance programs, transportation
+- Social service organizations: Meals on Wheels, congregate meal sites, heating assistance programs, and transportation.

 - Private corporations: human resources departments.